 …we have put a team together…

 The management team is a crucial factor when drawing up a business plan proposal for investors.
-The investors will be much more concerned about the management team than they are about the business idea itself.
-They know that the manner in which the business plan is put into practice will make the difference between success and failure.
+The investors will be much more concerned about the executive team than they are about the business idea itself.
+They know that the manner in which the business plan is put into practice and the difference between success and failure will depend on recruiting, training and motivating an effective management team.

 What do the Investors look for in the Management Team?